sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 # 1 - Function composition

 ## Intro
-In this lesson you'll learn some techniques to combine small functions together to create more comples ones.
+In this lesson you'll learn some techniques to combine small functions together to create more complex ones.
 This should help you decompose your program into smaller building blocks with clear responsibility.
-Also, after this lesson you will know how and when to use two of the `fp-ts` function compinators: `flow` and `pipe`.
+Also, after this lesson you will know how and when to use two of the `fp-ts` function combinators: `flow` and `pipe`.

 ## Decomposition
-When writing software we often think about the problem at hand as a one big problem to solve.
+When writing software we often think about the problem at hand as a one big chunk.
 Functions we write this way are complex, i.e. they do a lot of different things often not related to each other.
 While it's certeinly easier to write software this way it makes it harder to debug and analyse later on.

-Here's an example of overly complex function:
+Here's an example of an overly complex function:

 ```typescript
 const getNamesOfAllAdultUsers = (db: DB): string[] => {